 In the Fourth Courtyard, Baghdat Pavilion stands out with its magnificent interior decoration.
 The most distinctive elements of Ottoman classical architecture are all represented here.

-After purchasing your ticket, you can receive your free audio guide from the other box office in the courtyard.
-The audio guide is included in both the standard ticket and the combined ticket.
+After purchasing your palace ticket, you can also get your audio guide from the other office in the corner of the courtyard.
+Audio guide system is included in the ticket price.

 Skip The Line Topkapi Palace Tickets